Patent Assignments in 60 Seconds.

 1. Use Active and Present Language

-• Phrases like “I hereby assign” or “I shall and hereby do assign” are effective.
+• Clauses like “I hereby assign” or “I shall and hereby do assign” are effective.

 • Stick with the actual language the Supreme Court found effective if you can.